 Master Your Digital Photography Skills

 The two-day North Shore Winter Photography Workshop is designed to help you maximize the potential of your digital photography equipment and master effective techniques for capturing the beauty of the North Shore’s winter landscape.
-You’ll explore scenic locations with stunning ice formations and learn to capture the interplay between lakeshore ice and natural light with Duluth native, and professional photographer, William Hurst.
+You’ll explore scenic locations with stunning ice formations and learn to capture the interplay between lakeshore ice and natural light with Duluth native, and professional photographer, Bill Hurst.

 This small group, all-inclusive workshop gives you direct access to professional techniques and workflows that will help elevate your winter landscape photography skills.
 You’ll hone your camera setup for winter photography, master the key elements of composition, and learn new techniques to help enhance your winter photography adventures.

 Early Bird Price > $349 per person – NO ADDED TAXES OR FEES (increases to $399 on January 1st)

 Date > Saturday, February 2nd & Sunday, February 3rd

 Duration > 15 hours over 2 days – one full day of on-location shooting and a half day in the classroom editing images